IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/cell-editing.md

 }
 ```

-If the value entered in a cell under the **Ordered** column is larger than the available amount (the value under **Units in Stock**), the editing will be cancelled and a toast with an error message will be displayed.
+If the value entered in a cell under the **Units On Order** column is larger than the available amount (the value under **Units in Stock**), the editing will be cancelled and a toast with an error message will be displayed.
 <!-- ComponentEnd: Grid -->

 <!-- ComponentStart: TreeGrid -->